Crete travel guide & 25 photos to feed your wanderlust

 Accommodation

 Greek islands aren’t usually cheap, especially in the summertime.
 However, Crete has the advantage of being a big island, which means that you have plenty of options for accommodation and food.
-That said, you can easily find accommodation in a hostel for less than 20 euros, while for a good hotel room, you can calculate an average of 60 euros per room per night.
-Free camping is an option, and luxury accommodations that cost 800 euros per night are also available.
+That said, you can easily find accommodation in a hostel for less than 20 euros, while a good hotel room typically costs around 80 euros per night.

 Food

 Food in Greece tends to be normally priced.
-Street food like souvlaki won’t cost more than 3-4 euros; for a taverna, you should calculate around 15-18 euros per person.
+Street food, such as souvlaki, won’t cost more than 3-4 euros; for a taverna, you should budget around 15-18 euros per person.
 If you choose to eat fish, add an extra 10-15 euros -honestly, you should.
 Since Crete has a vibrant nightlife, it’s up to you how much you’ll spend on alcohol.
-Last but not least, there are both organized and non-organized beaches in Crete.
-For me, organized beaches are a no-go, so it’s an expense that I never consider.

 General thoughts about budgeting for Crete

-In general, I found Crete to be affordable.
-While it’s not the cheapest destination, it’s not by the standards of big European capitals.
-For example, our room cost 75 euros per night (it was off-season, and we thought of upgrading).
-We spend around 30-40 euros per day on food, and we never got a sunbed at the beach.
+Generally, I found Crete to be an affordable destination.
+While it’s not the cheapest destination, it’s relatively affordable compared to big European capitals.
+For example, our room cost 85 euros per night (it was off-season, and we thought of upgrading).
+We spend around 40-50 euros per day on food, and we never get a sunbed on the beach.
 We rented a car for approximately 35 euros per day.
-With some expenses like a bottle of water or a soda, we never spend more than 160 euros per day.
-That’s about 80 per person per day, all-inclusive.

 Books about Crete